Tillingbourne Bus Company: Legacy and subsequent history

 Tillingbourne's routes were taken over by a variety of local operators.
 Arriva Guildford & West Surrey took over the majority of the operations in Guildford and Cranleigh, while the Arriva West Sussex division took over services in Horsham.
 Operations in and around Woking were taken on by Tellings-Golden Miller and Reptons Coaches.
 White Rose took over the route between Staines and Camberley, while Thames Travel took over the routes into Reading.
-Fleet Buzz took over operations from Tillingbourne in their north-east Hampshire territory, later renumbering the routes into 70-series.
+Fleet Buzz took over operations from Tillingbourne in their north-east Hampshire territory, they would later renumber the routes into 70-series.

 Following the end of Tillingbourne's operations, many of its newer vehicles were sold for further use.
 Buyers included Black Prince Buses, which took three Optare Prismas, and Islwyn Borough Transport, which bought Tillingbourne's Optare Vectas.
 One of the surviving Leyland Tigers was bought by Norfolk Green.
 The biggest customer was Shamrock Coaches of Pontypridd which took 27 vehicles, including the Mercedes minibuses and nine Optare Metroriders.
 Some vehicles remained in Surrey, including two Dennis Dart SLFs leased from Surrey County Council which were passed on to Arriva Guildford & West Surrey, and two Optare Excels bought by Safeguard Coaches of Guildford.

 A fall in bus passenger numbers, between 1999 and 2001 in the areas of Hampshire served by Tillingbourne, was in part explained as being a result of the loss of services caused by the company's closure.

 The increased vehicle requirements at Arriva's Warnham (Horsham) garage, which took over three of Tillingbourne's former routes, led to criticism from residents in the area and the suggestion that the site should be closed and operations moved to another location.
 The depot, buses and operation were sold by Arriva to Metrobus in September 2009, who moved all operations to their garage in Crawley and closed the site.

 Both of Tillingbourne's former garage sites in Cranleigh have been converted for other uses.
 Permission was granted in February 2002 for the smaller site abandoned shortly before the company closed down to be taken over by a plant and vehicle hire firm.
 The larger site used in the final few months of operation was converted for use by a mail order firm, with permission for the change granted by the local council in November 2002.